 - Appointed as a member of the tribunal constituted by the Income Tax Board of Review and delivered the grounds of decision in a dispute over whether business losses from trading contracts from the business of trading certain commodities and derivatives should be allowed under Section 10(1)(a), read with Section 37(3), of the Income Tax Act, and also, whether the losses may be considered as a deductible under Section 14(1) of the Act.

 - Principal Mediator, Singapore Mediation Centre

 - Fellow, Chartered Institute of Arbitrators (FCIArb)

 - Principal Lecturer and Subject Co-ordinator, Admiralty Practice, Singapore Institute of Legal Education

-- Member, Promotions Committee, Singapore Chamber of Maritime Arbitration
+- Panel of Arbitrators, Singapore Chamber of Maritime Arbitration

 - Member, Income Tax Board of Review